 Fresh Ubuntu builds often need more than one package, whether you are turning on SSH, bringing up Apache, or adding a desktop environment after the initial install.
 Tasksel groups those related packages into named tasks, so you can install Tasksel on Ubuntu and deploy common server or desktop roles from one menu or one command.

-Tasksel is available from Ubuntu’s universe repository on 26.04, 24.04, and 22.04.
+Tasksel is available from Ubuntu’s universe repository on Ubuntu 26.04, 24.04, and 22.04.
 Once it is in place, you can verify the package version, inspect what each task pulls in, and use current Ubuntu task names instead of guessing with older examples that no longer match the live task list.

 Install Tasksel on Ubuntu